Veterinary Board of Governors

 The mission of the Washington State Veterinary Board of Governors is to protect the health, safety, and welfare of the public and their animals by regulating the competency and quality of veterinary healthcare providers and facilities.

-- Establish qualifications for minimal competency to grant or deny licensure of veterinarians, veterinary technicians and veterinary medication clerks.
+- Standards for the performance of the duties and responsibilities of veterinary technicians and veterinary medication clerks.

 Licensed veterinary members must be: